supershegs/currencyConverter/README.md

-Build a Currency Converter with Flask
-Description
-You are tasked with creating a web application that allows users to convert Nigerian Naira (NGN) to United States Dollar (USD), Euro (EUR), and British Pound (GBP) using Python Flask.
+A web application that allows users to convert Nigerian Naira (NGN) to United States Dollar (USD), Euro (EUR), and British Pound (GBP) using Python Flask.
 The application should provide a dropdown menu for users to select the target currency and input an amount in NGN to convert.